Fee Payers in Terms of IR35, HMRC and Contractors

 Public Sector IR35 Rules

-It is assuming greater importance with the public sector IR35 rules brought in by the Government in April 2017.
+It is assuming greater importance with the public sector IR35 rules brought in by the Government in April 2017 and the rollout to the private sector in April 2020.

 Previously contractors decided their own IR35 status.